Hospitalizations skyrocket in kids too young for COVID shots

 Emily Hojara and Eli Zilke of Sawyer, Michigan, are being extra protective of their daughter Flora, who turns 2 in May.
 They limit her contact with other children, and no visitors are allowed in the house unless masked, not even grandparents.

-“It’s scary that she can’t be vaccinated,’’ Hojara said of her daughter.
+“It’s scary that she can’t be vaccinated,’’ she said of her daughter.

 Dr. Jennifer Kusma, a pediatrician with Chicago’s Lurie Children’s Hospital, said she has seen increasing numbers of kids hospitalized with omicron, and while most aren’t severely ill, she understands parents’ worries.